Select Page

 Global Risk Consulting Group

-Chris provides advice and support to the Department of the Prime Minister and Cabinet (and 16 other Agencies) on national security matters aligned with the Royal Commission of Inquiry to the Christchurch Attack – March 2015.
+Chris also provides advice and support to the Department of the Prime Minister and Cabinet (and 16 other Agencies) on national security matters aligned with the Royal Commission of Inquiry to the Christchurch Attack – March 2015.
 Current focus areas are: National Critical Infrastructure, Economic Security, Cyber, Terrorism and Violent Extremism, Intelligence and Security Act, National Security Strategy, National Security System, Rec-12, Foreign Interference and Firearms and Safety.

 Chris spent a number of years in the Military with a primary focus on Counter Terrorism, Human Tracking, Intelligence gathering (deep-reconnaissance) and Mountaineering and was part of the NZSAS, Special Forces Mountain Troop and Counter Terrorist Team (CTT).